RobAntunes/Skye/README.md

-## Skye.js: A Modern Full-Stack JavaScript Framework
+## Skye: A Modern Full-Stack JavaScript Framework

 Skye is a new full-stack JavaScript framework designed for building high-performance, scalable web applications.
 It prioritizes developer experience, ease of use, and automated testing.